will/waitpr/README.md

     -n SECONDS, --notify=SECONDS     Notify when finished if jobs take longer than n seconds (default 60) -h, --help                       Show this help

-Global config can optionally be placed in ~/.config/waitpr/waitpr Project-local config can optionally be placed in .waitpr and will supersede global config Direct command arguments supersede both project-local and global
+Global arguments can optionally be placed in ~/.config/waitpr/waitpr Project-local arguments can optionally be placed in .waitpr and will supersede global arguments Direct command arguments supersede both project-local and global
 ```